patternandshape/variable-pizza/readme.md

 * Bootstrap
 * BDD

-###Hangman can be viewed at http://patternandshape.github.io/variable-pizza
+###Variable Pizza can be viewed at http://patternandshape.github.io/variable-pizza

 ### License